 - Love your subject and let the world know it!

 - Don’t fear silence; it helps you and your audience to focus and contemplate.
 Don’t fear questions; this is where you could really shine in front of your listeners.
 (However, see point 1. above.)

 Finally: an applause for you who struggled with your nervousness, but kept yourself together and delivered.
 It’s your victory, and you should be proud of yourselves!
 Trust me: it will only be easier for every time you face and conquer your fears.
 So keep on practising during dinners and parties, giving small speeches in front of your friends and family.

 Good luck, and bear in mind what the student Leonidas Georgiou once wrote to me: ”Lets face it: badly communicated science is boring and a big component of doing science is motivation; we can’t expect to motivate people without good communication skills!”

 My slides from September 26

 If you have a special interest for research communication, read more about this web site and go exploring.
-Below is one of my favorite articles.

 • Death by PowerPoint – and how to fight it